Accessibility for all: Helping people connect with who and what matters most

-Lauren was injured in 2013 at age 19 by a fluke diving accident.
-Having been a competitive swimmer since age six, she instinctively performed a racing type of dive, straight out & streamlined.
-Unfortunately, Lauren struck what we believe was the opposite side of the pool and fractured not one but 3 cervical vertebrae.
+Having been a competitive swimmer since age six, she instinctively performed a racing type of dive; straight out & streamlined.
+Unfortunately, Lauren struck what we believe was the opposite side of the pool and fractured not one, but three cervical vertebrae.
 The middle one exploded into a burst fracture and further damaged her spinal column.

 As the months of inpatient rehab followed, so did our skilled nurse training to provide for her care.
 It was all so surreal.
-Her care is still fully dependent, 24/7 but she is working diligently on gaining more independence.
+Her care is still fully dependent, 24/7 but she is vigilant and determined to regain as much independence as possible.

 In a nut shell – NO PROCESSED FOODS allowed and NO PHARMACEUTICAL nerve blockers like Neurontin, Gabapentin, Tizanidine, Lyrica etc. She allows her spasticity to be alive & well!
 It however is often kept in check from the fatigue of her rigorous exercise program.